makew0rld/go-gemini/README.md

 - Set default port and scheme for client requests
 - Raise error when META strings are too long in the response header

-## Example Server
-The repository comes with an example server that respond with an hardcoded text to the root page.
-To build the server run the following command:

-    make build

 ## License
 This library is under the ISC License, see the [LICENSE](./LICENSE) file for details.